Sue Gibson (chemist)

-Susan Elizabeth, Lady Gibson (née Thomas, 11 March 1960) is a British research chemist, Professor and Chair in Chemistry and Director of the Graduate School at Imperial College London.
+Susan Elizabeth, Lady Gibson (née Thomas, 3 November 1960) is a British research chemist, Professor emerita at Imperial College London and Honorary Fellow of Sidney Sussex College Cambridge.
 Gibson is an expert in chemical synthesis and catalysis.

 Education

 Gibson was educated at Darwen Vale High School and the University of Cambridge as an undergraduate student of Sidney Sussex College, Cambridge, where she studied the Natural Sciences Tripos.
 She completed postgraduate study at the University of Oxford as a student of New College, Oxford where she obtained a Doctor of Philosophy degree in Chemistry in 1984 for research supervised by Stephen G. Davies.

 Career and research

-After her PhD, Gibson spent a year at the ETH Zürich as a post-doctoral researcher.
+After her DPhil, Gibson spent a year at the ETH Zürich as a post-doctoral researcher.
 Her early research focused on using transition metal chemistry and its applications in organic synthesis.

 The Gibson Group's work contributed to areas such as, carbonylation, enzymatic resolution, ligand design, amino acid and peptide synthesis, medicinal chemistry, macrocycle synthesis, asymmetric induction, dendrimer construction, linker technology and multi-component catalysis.

-She began her research career at the University of Warwick in 1985 and moved to Imperial College London in 1990.
-Between 1998 and 2003 she held the Daniell Chair of Chemistry at King's College London, before returning to Imperial College London where she has been the Chair in Chemistry and Director of the Graduate School since November 2013.
-She was President of the Organic Division of the Royal Society of Chemistry between 2007 and 2010 and chaired the organisation's awards committee from 2011 to 2014.
+She began her independent research career at the University of Warwick in 1985 and moved to Imperial College London in 1990.
+Between 1998 and 2003 she held the Daniell Chair of Chemistry at King's College London, before returning to Imperial College London where she held a chair in Chemistry until her retirement in 2019; she was Director of the Graduate School from 2013 until her retirement.
+She was president of the Organic Division of the Royal Society of Chemistry between 2007 and 2010 and chaired the organisation's awards committee from 2011 to 2014.